AndreasG11/MAE224/Wind-Turbine-Design-and-Final-Report-Guidelines.md

 -	Design your turbine in CAD (CREO or Solidworks)
 -	To 3D print a part, you must generate the STL file and we (the TA's) will print the piece for you using the printers in the lab

-## Week 1: April 10-14
+## Week 1: April 16-19
 Your objective this week is to experiment with the preprinted turbines and get an idea of what features you would like to see on your turbine.
 You will need to learn how to use the setup to construct your power curves.
 You have also been provided with CREO & QBlade tutorials, as well as some starter files for you to use.
-## Week 2: April 17-21
+## Week 2: April 23-26
 Continue designing and experimenting with the turbine setup. **By the end of your lab period, you will need to submit your STL file to your TA for printing so you can have them next week at the latest**.
 We will try to have them to you in a few days.
 Due to the large number of airfoils and small number of TA's and printers, if you turn your profile in late, you will be bumped to the end of the queue.
 It will still be printed, but only after the punctual groups and you will have significantly less time to characterize your turbine.
-## Week 3: April 24-28
+## Week 3: April 30- May 4
-Continue designing and testing your new baby turbine. **Your second design is due by 10AM the day after your designated lab section**.
-Again, due to the large number of airfoils and small number of TA's and printers, if you turn your profile in late, you will be bumped to the end of the queue.
-It will still be printed, but only after the punctual groups and you will have significantly less time to characterize your turbine.
-## Week 4: May 1-5
 Characterize your turbines and construct your power curves.
-**Deliverables due May 16th:** There are two components to the final lab report: an 8 page group report and a 2 page individual abstract and discussion.
+**Deliverables due May 15th:** There are two components to the final lab report: an 8 page group report and a 2 page individual abstract and discussion.

 # Final Report Guidelines
-Final Report **due by 5pm on Dean's Date (May 16th, 2017)**, both group and individual.
+Final Report **due by 5pm on Dean's Date (May 15th, 2017)**, both group and individual.

 ## 8 Page Group Report
 You and your lab partners will collaborate on the 8 page group report and hand in one single .pdf document (via email to the lab email address).
 Maximum length is 8 pages for the group section.
 It should include the following: